 Meaning

-“I believe that the testing of the student’s achievements in order to see if he meets some criterion held by the teacher, is directly contrary to the implications of therapy for significant learning.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that understanding takes time.
+The message behind “I believe that the testing of the student’s achievements in order to see if he meets some criterion held by the teacher, is directly contrary to the implications of therapy for significant learning.” revolves around wisdom.
+It suggests that wisdom grows through experience, making it relatable to many people's experiences.

 Theme